Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Results and discussion

 \section{Results and discussion}

 This section presents the performance of the ESKF and FGO-based estimators and discusses the findings.
 For comparison, the position and attitude estimates when the BLE measurements are used without any outlier mitigation/rejection are shown in \figref{fig:est_err_rtk}.
 The data is roughly segmented based on the manoeuvre and whether we have switched from RTK, and we will refer to these segments as \textit{segments} throughout this section.
-We highlight two problematic areas – one shortly after the set handover point in section 1 and one shortly after the \num{500}{\second} mark until the end of the run (section 4).
-In addition, we observe some spikes in the North-East position estimate in section 2, though these mostly affect the ESKF.
+We highlight two problematic areas – one shortly after the set handover point in section 1 and most of section 3.